Keep Your Boobs, Get Better Guys

 About BroadBlogsI have a Ph.D. from UCLA in sociology (emphasis: gender, social psych).
 I currently teach sociology and women's studies at Foothill College in Los Altos Hills, CA. I have also lectured at San Jose State.
 And I have blogged for Feminispire, Ms. Magazine, The Good Men Project and Daily Kos.
 Also been picked up by The Alternet.

-Posted on July 13, 2011, in body image, feminism, gender, men, objectification, psychology, relationships, sex, sexism, women and tagged body image, boob job, breast fetish, breast implants, culture, feminism, gender, men, men's health, objectification, perfect body, psychology, relationships, self-esteem, sex, sex object, sexism, sexual objectification, sexuality, social psychology, women.
+Posted on July 13, 2011, in body image, feminism, gender, men, objectification, psychology, relationships, sex and sexuality, sexism, women and tagged body image, boob job, breast fetish, breast implants, culture, feminism, gender, men, men's health, objectification, perfect body, psychology, relationships, self-esteem, sex and sexuality, sex object, sexism, sexual objectification, sexuality, social psychology, women.
 Bookmark the permalink.
-14 Comments.
+16 Comments.